shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 ----------------------------------------
 Install

 Copy the contents of this archive to the root of a fresh SD card.
-Don't forget the hidden ".tmp_update" folder and don't unzip the "MiniUI.zip" archive.
+Don't forget the "miyoo" folder.
 Insert your SD card into the device and power it on.
-MiniUI will install automatically and be ready to go in about 20 seconds.
-It may display the default boot logo or a black screen during this time.
-That's normal.
+MiniUI will install automatically and be ready to go in about 10 seconds.

 ----------------------------------------
 Update

-To install an update copy just the "MiniUI.zip" archive to the root of your SD card.
+To install an update copy just the "miyoo" folder to the root of your SD card.
 Insert your SD card into the device and power it on.
-There will be a new "Update" entry at the bottom of the main menu (press up to jump to the bottom of the menu).
-Open the updater and allow the update to complete.
+MiniUI will update automatically and be ready to go in about 10 seconds.

 ----------------------------------------
 Thanks